bigpigeon.us webpage WWII-Germany > The MTO > Italy, © 2023 by Robert A. Christiansen, updated by RAC 26 Dec 2022.

 - Roland and Rodney Paulson, my uncle Louis Petersen's nephews, were identical twins from Ames, Iowa who served together on a B-17 flying from the Foggia area.
 Their squadron used Azon, the Air Force's first guided bomb.
 Roland, as the lead bombardier, once disabled the Avisio viaduct on the main German supply line to Italy for several days.

 - Ralph Shower of Terre Haute, Indiana, my wife's uncle, was a member of a port battalion stationed in Naples.
-Companies from his battalion would load ships in Naples, and then accompany the ships to the Anzio beachhead, where they would unload the ships while under fire.
+Companies from his battalion would load ships in Naples, and then accompany the ships to the Anzio beachhead, where the ships would unload, while sometimes under fire.

 - Ralph Edward Spencer, Jr. of Boomer Township, my step-uncle, served with the 3rd Infantry Division in North Africa, Sicily, the Italian mainland, and then in southern France.